 2017 Waterline Replacement and Roadway Rehabilitation on Bradley Rd (Hilliard Blvd-Detroit Rd)

 The City of Westlake will contract out a bid consisting of replacing 8,000 feet of 12 inch watermain, along with repairing sections of the existing storm and sanitary sewer.
 Including the rehabilitation of manholes and catch basins, followed by the removal and replacement of the top 3 inches of pavement.
 This project's bid opening was on April 3, 2017 and has been awarded to DiGioia-Suburban Excavating.
 View Bid Tabulations

 Update: Contractor has completed the water connections and is currently milling the existing pavement in preparation for repaving the roadway.
-Please remember that Bradley Rd. is closed to through traffic north of Hilliard Blvd. to Detroit Road from Monday, April 24 until the fall.
+Please remember that Bradley Rd. is closed to through traffic from Hilliard Blvd. to Detroit Road until the fall.
 Local access only.

 2017 Asphalt Pavement Rehabilitation with Asphalt Overlay on Various Streets

 The City of Westlake will contract out a bid to perform pavement rehabilitation on Hall Rd (Columbia Rd to Walter Rd), Mills Rd, and the Fire Stations One and Two’s parking lot.
 The improvements in these areas will involve the milling of the existing asphalt pavement, repair of any remaining damaged concrete pavement, drainage structures and then provide an asphalt overlay to the entire area.
 In addition to the asphalt rehab this project will include stone berm repairs in various locations.
-This project bid opening was March 27, 2017 and was awarded to Burton Scot, please view Bid Tabulations
+This project bid opening was March 27, 2017 and was awarded to Burton Scot, View Bid Tabulations

 The City has hired Nerone & Sons, Inc. to install a pre-engineered pedestrian bridge to go across Clague Dam.